Polyendocrine metabolic ovarian syndrome

-Polycystic ovary syndrome (PCOS) is the most common hormonal disorder in women of reproductive age.
-The name comes from the observation of small follicles (or "cysts") that often appear on the ovaries.
-However, not everyone with PCOS has these follicles, and they are not the cause of the condition.
+Polyendocrine metabolic ovarian syndrome (PMOS), previously called polycystic ovary syndrome (PCOS), is the most common hormonal disorder in women of reproductive age.

-PCOS is diagnosed when a person has at least two of the following three features: irregular menstrual periods, high testosterone or related symptoms (like excess facial hair), or polycystic ovaries found on an ultrasound.
+PMOS is diagnosed when a woman has at least two of the following three features: irregular menstrual periods, high testosterone or related symptoms (like excess facial hair), or an excess of antral ovarian follicles on ultrasound.
+Persons with PMOS are not more likely than those without to have true ovarian cysts.
 A blood test for high levels of anti-Müllerian hormone can replace the ultrasound in the diagnosis.
-Other symptoms associated with PCOS are heavy periods, acne, difficulty getting pregnant, and patches of darker skin.
+Other symptoms associated with PMOS are heavy periods, acne, difficulty getting pregnant, and patches of darker skin.

-The exact cause of PCOS remains uncertain.
+The exact cause of PMOS remains uncertain.
 There is a clear genetic component, but environmental factors are also thought to contribute.
-PCOS occurs in between 5% and 18% of women.
+PMOS occurs in between 5% and 18% of women.
 The disorder is linked to insulin resistance, which is made worse by obesity.
 Insulin resistance and related excess insulin levels increase the risk of complications such as type 2 diabetes and liver disease.
-Women with PCOS also have higher risk of endometrial cancer.
+Those living with PMOS also have higher risk of endometrial cancer.

 Management focuses on relieving symptoms and reducing long-term risks.
 A healthy lifestyle and weight control are recommended for general management.
-In addition, hormonal contraception can help to regulate menstrual cycles, to reduce acne and excess hair growth.
-Metformin, a common anti-diabetes drug, increases insulin sensitivity.
+In addition, hormonal contraception can help regulate menstrual cycles and reduce acne and excess hair growth.
+Metformin, a common antidiabetic drug, increases insulin sensitivity.
 For fertility, ovulation can be induced with letrozole, among other methods.
-In addition, women can be monitored for cardiometabolic risks, and during pregnancy.
+In addition, those affected can be monitored for cardiometabolic risks, and during pregnancy.

 Signs and symptoms

-PCOS has a wide variety of signs and symptoms.
+PMOS has a wide variety of signs and symptoms.
 They include issues with ovulation (such as irregular periods), excess levels of androgens (hormones that trigger male characteristics, such as facial hair growth), and metabolism (such as weight gain).
 Symptoms usually start in puberty, but may be masked if oral contraceptives are started early.

-Common signs and symptoms of PCOS are:
+Common signs and symptoms of PMOS are: